Original article published on: 8th August 2016

-Many families in South Africa consider adopting a child, either because they feel that they can provide a loving home for a child who needs it, or because they are unable to have their own biological children.
+Many families in South Africa consider adopting a child, either because they feel that they can provide a loving home for a child who needs it, or because they are unable to have their own children.
 Potential adoptive parents should be prepared for a time-consuming and occasionally frustrating process.
-Patience (and a lot of admin!) is required, but as adoptive parents attest, it’s all worthwhile when you welcome your new baby into your home and family.
+Patience (and a lot of admin!) is required, but as adoptive parents attest, it’s all worthwhile when you welcome your new child into your home and family.

 The parents will be briefed on what adoption involves.
 Issues under discussion would probably include cross-cultural or cross-racial adoption, talking to your child about his birth story and other practicalities of adoption at the outset and as the child grows older.